marionwalton/media-and-society/index.md

 <hr>

 {: .survey}
 A _purple tag_ shows that there is a survey for you to take in the section.
 This will help you to see how your answers and opinions compare to those of other students.
-Your tutor might want to discuss your answers in class.
+Your tutor might want to discuss these answers in class, so make sure you participate.

 Survey
 {: .label .label-purple }